karathiya/kansaraonline/README.md

  - Run the unit tests using `gulp test` (via karma, mocha, sinon).

 ### Running in dev mode
- - Run the project with `gulp serve-dev`
+ - Run the project with `gulp serve -dev`

  - opens it in a browser and updates the browser with any files changes.